 In Professor Cialdini’s newest book Pre-Suasion, he says before we can influence someone, we first have to get their attention.
 And the best way to get someone’s attention is through cues related to sex, danger or novelty.
-He writes, “Certain cues seize our attention vigorously.
+He wrote, “Certain cues seize our attention vigorously.
 Those that do so most powerfully are linked to our survival.
 Sexual and violent stimuli are prime examples because of their connections to our fundamental motivations to reproduce on the one hand and to avoid harm on the other—life and death, literally.”

 For example, advertisements feature attractive people because we are wired by evolution to be on the lookout for sexual stimuli.
 The news features violence and natural disasters because we are wired to survive, which means paying close attention to possible danger.
-There are many types of automatic triggers you can learn more about in our summary of Cialdini’s newest book Pre-Suasion.

 We sometimes rely on automatic triggers to make decisions.
 Usually these mental shortcuts help us make the right decisions, but sometimes they can be hijacked.
 For example, adding the single word “because” to a request caused 33% more people to say yes.